 It is also important to keep in mind that when estimating stories, we are estimating complexity, not hours.
 Different developers might take different amount of time in completing that story, so we shouldn't estimate hours.

 Story points are not hours.
 Given a user story that has 3 story points of complexity, a Senior Developer might take 2 hours shipping it, a Junior Developer might take 5 hours shipping it.

-Step 4: Starting and finishing user stories
+Step 4: Starting user stories

 Step 5: Delivering a user story